elmerucr/lime/README.md

 ### In mc6809 mode

 This follows the original specification.
-Information found on the webpage for [LWTOOLS](http://www.lwtools.ca).
+Information can be found on the webpage for [LWTOOLS](https://www.lwtools.ca/manual/x27.html).

 Binaries include the load address of the binary as well as encoding an execution address.
 These binaries may contain multiple loadable sections, each of which has its own load address.